Feeling of heaviness in vaginal area? pressure in your pelvis?

-It is usually a part of a range of clinical conditions caused by Pelvic Floor Dysfunction, the vaginal bulging, a symptom of Pelvic Organ Prolapse.
+It is usually a part of a range of clinical conditions caused by Pelvic Floor Dysfunction, vaginal bulging, and a symptom of Pelvic Organ Prolapse.

 Pelvic Organ prolapse is related to symptoms from a failure of the supporting structures, the pelvic floor muscles, resulting in collapse, causing protrusion of organs into the vagina.

-There may be a descent of the bladder into the anterior vaginal wall, rectum into the posterior vaginal wall and the vaginal vault or uterus into the apex of the vagina
+There may be a descent of the bladder into the anterior vaginal wall, the rectum into the posterior vaginal wall and the vaginal vault or uterus into the apex of the vagina.

 Symptoms commonly are reported as:

-- Feeling of pressure or heaviness in the vaginal area
+- A feeling of pressure or heaviness in the vaginal area

-- Presence of bulge in vaginal space and at the entrance of the vagina
+- Presence of a bulge in the vaginal space and at the entrance of the vagina

 - Stress urinary incontinence – leaking urine with coughing, sneezing, jumping, sit to stand etc.